HelTecAutomation/RadioCore_Library/README.md

 to 128, or 50% of the library's full scale.

 Change `LED_COUNT` near the top of `WS2812.ino` when using a strip with a different number of pixels.
-The source-level DIN mappings are:
+The target DIN mappings are:

 | Board | WS2812 DIN |
 | --- | --- |